bkumar0801/tdd-java/README.md

     }
 }
 ```
-When you'll write first test case in any IDE, you would see three red code snippet (in short, its in non-compilable state).
+Once you have written your first test case in any IDE, you would see three red code snippets (in short, the code is in non-compilable state).

 First red : `Linklist`
 Second red : `Linklist()`
 Third red: `isEmpty()`

-Because we have no implementation yet : there is no class `Linklist` and method `isEmpty()` exist.
-In order, to compile the test written, you would have to introduce minimum code which would make the above code compilable and test passed.
+The reason is very simple, we have no implementation yet : there is no class `Linklist` and method `isEmpty()`.
+You would have to introduce minimum code which would make the above code compilable and test passed.

 #### Evolved code:
 ```
 public class LinkList {